nadinekuo/SEM-project/README.md

 The same can be done for H2 by using the `application-dev.template.properties` file instead.

-When using PostgreSQL, all tables will be inserted into a database named 'Question', thus this database will have to be created beforehand.
+When using PostgreSQL, all tables will be inserted into a database named 'sportscentre', thus this database will have to be created beforehand.